Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Use getToken

 Besides credentials, `@azure/ms-rest-nodeauth` also exposed methods to retrieve tokens outside of the Azure service clients.
-These methods were usually prefixed by `loginWith` or ending in `login`, like `loginWithServicePrincipalSecretWithAuthResponse` or `interactiveLogin`. `@azure/identity` does not expose equivalent methods, but to retrieve access tokens outside of the Azure SDK clients, we recommend calling the credentials `getToken` directly.
+These methods were usually prefixed by `loginWith` or ending in `login`, like `loginWithServicePrincipalSecretWithAuthResponse` or `interactiveLogin`.
+The `@azure/identity` package does not expose equivalent methods.
+To retrieve access tokens outside of the Azure SDK clients, we recommend calling the credentials `getToken` directly.

 For example, if you were using `interactiveLogin()`, you would need to wait for this method to finish before continuing in your code.
 The equivalent in `@azure/identity` is the `DeviceCodeCredential`, which you need to instantiate first, and then call to the `getToken` asynchronous method to authenticate.